 This is where an entrepreneur feels motivated to start a venture and makes the decision to proceed.
 Business planning, risk assessment, resources identification and acquisition take place at this stage.

 This phase is all about setting up and launching a business, developing and implementing a strategy, running and managing a start-up.

-Take our Business Readiness Checklist and test if you’re ready to launch a new company or a new project.
+Talk with our consultants, take our Business Readiness Checklist and test if you’re ready to launch a new company or a new project.

 This is the endpoint of entrepreneur development, which means that one can maximize business profits, harvest the rewards and keep growing, expanding revenue opportunities.

 It’s important to note that these stages may overlap and interact with each other.
 The evolution process is not linear when it comes to running a business.
 Besides, it depends on the skills of the enterprise owner.

 Consider joining communities such as GrowthHackers to receive and share frequent insights on this topic and keep updated on what is going on.

 As mentioned above, entrepreneur development means acquiring particular skills that foster business growth.
 Below, you can check the skill set needed for success in each entrepreneurial process stage.